 Basic ECG parameters (rhythm, rate, axis, and ventricular hypertrophy), new findings attributable to COVID-19 (ST elevation and atrioventricular conductance disturbances), repolarization variants (J elevation, early repolarization, Brugada pattern, U wave, QTc prolongation, QT dispersion (QTd), the slope of terminal part of T wave (T-slope), depolarization abnormalities BBBs, low voltage QRS, poor R wave progression, and fragmented QRS (fQRS), QRS duration prolongation), and ECG pulmonary patterns such as S1Q3T3 were evaluated and recorded.
 Conduction system disorders were defined as BBBs and AVBs, and their coincidence with other ECG abnormalities was evaluated.

-All ECGs were taken by the hospital’s employed and trained technicians who were blinded to the purpose of the study and the patient’s medical information using “Electrocardiogram Dena650” produced by SAADAT company, Tehran, Iran.
+All ECGs were taken by the hospital’s employed and trained technicians who were blinded to the purpose of the study and the patient’s medical information using “Electrocardiogram Dena650” produced by SAADAT Company, Tehran, Iran.

 COVID-19 was confirmed in these patients by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) RNA detection with nasal and pharyngeal swabs, performed at admission or during hospitalization.